 Symptoms of worms in dogs are dependent on the type of worm, some signs of infection are more obvious than others.

-For example, a dog with heartworm infection, transferred through a bite of an infected mosquito can have respiratory difficulty, coughing, lose weight, or can exhibit exercise intolerance.
+For example, a dog with infection, transferred through a bite of an infected mosquito can have respiratory difficulty, coughing, weight loss, or can exhibit exercise intolerance.
 The result is that a dog may look like he does not want to go for a walk or to play.

 Many infected dogs do not show signs of worms at all, however, regular veterinarian check-ups that include a fecal test annually can help prevent or minimize intestinal parasite infections.